So I just received an e-mail that I am on Academic Probation...what does that mean?

 Will being on probation affect anything else?

-Financial Aid: It could affect your financial aid so you want to be sure to contact the Financial Aid office if you are unsure.
-Their phone number is 465-2075 and their e-mail address is: firstname.lastname@example.org
+Probation could affect your financial aid so you want to be sure to contact the Financial Aid office.
+Their phone number is 465-2075 and e-mail: firstname.lastname@example.org

-Major/Minor: Your GPA can also affect what major you have selected.
-Some of our majors, such as Education, Social Work, Communication, and Business have GPA requirements.
+Major/Minor: Your GPA can also affect the major you have selected.
+Some of our majors, such as Education, Social Work, Communication, Human Biology, Accounting and Business have GPA requirements.
 Your GPA may take a while to recover depending on where you are at or may make you ineligible for one of the programs above; you may need to start thinking of a Plan B. You also want to consider what classes you received poor grades.
 Were these classes going towards a particular major?

 Will my parents know I am on probation?